rogeriotc/rogeriotc.github.io/_pages/about.md

 - Postdoc at [São Paulo State University](https://www.feg.unesp.br/) (2017 \| 2020)

 ## Research Interests:
-- General relativity and alternative theories of gravitation;
+- General relativity and alternative theories of gravity;
 - Geometry and physics of black holes;
 - Gravitational waves;
-- Clifford algebras and the algebraic structure of spinors.
+- Clifford algebras and the structure of spinors.

 ## Academic Profiles and Publications: